 Nancy’s second book is “Stalking the Wild Dragonfly: Stories of Experiences in Nature.”
 This is a non-fiction collection of animal encounter stories from all of her years of living in national parks.
 Each story contains scientific research about the animal.

-Nancy’s very first children’s book, “Rosa Gets it Right!” will be produced by Book Services and available online through the Square Peg Bookshop (www.squarepegbookshop.com) in late summer or early fall 2018.
+Nancy’s very first children’s book, “Rosa Gets it Right!” is produced by Book Services and available online through the Square Peg Bookshop (www.squarepegbookshop.com).